1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 ---
 tags:
  - "Biology"
- - "History

  - "History"
 aliases:
  - "Medvedev and Lerner"
  - "Lysenko book"
 ---
 The author is involved with the events of Lysenkoism and is contrary to the movement.
 He is also an avid supporter of communism.
 His perspective is that of a historian, active participate and witness to the events.[^1]